kael89/setup-guides/os/ubuntu.md

 ### Terminal app

-We will use the default Terminal app.
+We will use the default terminal app + [tmux](https://github.com/tmux/tmux/wiki) for window management: `sudo apt install tmux`

 Open Terminal, go to **Preferences -> Profiles** and edit your profile as follows: